-Topics and Specific Learning Objectives CEAB Graduate Attribute Indicators 1.
-Review of concepts related to transformers At the end of this section, students will be able to: a.
-Understand the basic principles of the electromechanical energy conversion related to transformers.
-Although such principles have been taught in ECE 2236a/b, emphasis will be placed on those principles that are most relevant to the course.
-KB 4 2.
-Synchronous machines At the end of this section, students will be able to: a.
-Understand the principles behind rotating AC fields in three-phase AC machines. b.
-Understand the operation of synchronous machines acting as generators and motors. c.
-Perform analysis and solve problems related to the steady-state operation of three-phase synchronous machines. d.
-Perform experiments on three-phase synchronous generators with appropriate measurement tools and analyze the results.
-KB 4 KB 4 PA 3 PA 3, I 3 3.
-Induction machines At the end of this section, students will be able to: a.
-Understand the operation of induction machines acting as motors and generators. b.
-Perform analysis and solve problems related to the steady-state operation of three-phase induction machines.
-KB 4 PA 3 c.
-Perform experiments on three-phase induction motors with appropriate measurement tools and analyze the results.
-PA 3, I 3 4.
-Dc machines At the end of this section, students will be able to: a.
-Understand the construction of DC machines with brushes.
+Topics and Specific Learning Objectives CEAB Graduate Attributes Indicators Review of basic electrical and mathematical concepts related to wer electronics At the end of this section, students will be able to: a.
+Understand mathematical concepts such as the averaging of waveforms, harmonics and their effect on power, root-mean-square, various definitions of power, power calculations of non-sinusoidal waveforms and perform analysis that is related to these concepts.
+KB 4, PA 3 2.
+Uncontrolled line-commutated diode rectifiers At the end of this section, students will be able to: a.
+Understand the operation of single-phase and three-phase uncontrolled line-commutated diode rectifiers b.
+Perform analysis and solve problems related to the operation of single-phase an three-phase uncontrolled line-commutated diode rectifiers c.
+Understand the design of more sophisticated uncontrolled line-commutated diode rectifiers d.
+Perform experiments on uncontrolled line-commutated diode KB 4 PA 3, I 3 KB 4, D 3 PA 3, I 3, ET 2 3.
+Line-frequency phase-controlled rectifiers At the end of this section, students will be able to: a.
+Understand the operation of single-phase and three-phase line-frequency phase-controlled rectifiers and inverters. b.
+Perform analysis and solve problems related to the operation of single-phase and three-phase line-frequency phase-controlled rectifiers KB 4 PA 3, I 3 and inverters. c.
+Understand the design of single-phase and three-phase line-frequency phase-controlled rectifiers KB 4, D 3 d.
+Perform experiments on single-phase and three-phase line frequency phase-controlled rectifiers with appropriate measurement tools and analyze the results.
+PA 3, I 3, ET 2 4.
+Dc-ac switch-mode inverters At the end of this section, students will be able to: a.
+Understand the operation of single-phase and three-phase dc-ac switch-mode inverters.
+KB 4 b .
+Understand the principles behind pulse-width modulation methods for single-phase and three-phase dc-ac switch mode inverters.
+KB 4 c.
+Perform analysis and solve problems related to the operation of single-phase and three-phase dc-ac switch mode inverters.
+PA 3, I 3 d.
+Understand the design of single-phase and three-phase inverters.
+KB 4, D 3 e.
+Perform experiments on dc-dc switch-mode inverters with appropriate measurement tools and analyze the results.
+PA 3, I 3, ET 2 5.
+Dc-dc switch-mode converters At the end of this section, students will be able to: a.
+Understand the operation of basic non-isolated dc-dc converters such as the buck, boost and buck-boost converters.
 KB 4 b.
-Understand the operation of DC machines acting as generators and motors.
+Understand the operation of basic isolated dc-dc converters such as the flyback and forward converters.
 KB 4 c.
-Perform analysis and solve problems related to the steady-state operation of DC machines.
-PA 3 d.
-Perform experiments on DC generators and motors with appropriate measurement tools and analyze the results.
-PA 3, I 3 5.
-Special purpose motors At the end of this section, students will be able to: a.
-Understand the operation of basic special purpose motors such as brushless DC motors and stepper motors.
-KB 4
+Perform analysis and solve problems related to the operation of non-isolated dc-dc converters.
+PA 3